MicrosoftDocs/azure-docs/articles/private-link/tutorial-dns-on-premises-private-resolver.md

 [!INCLUDE [virtual-network-create-with-bastion.md](../../includes/virtual-network-create-with-bastion.md)]

-It will take a few minutes for the Bastion host deployment to complete.
+It takes a few minutes for the Bastion host deployment to complete.
 The Bastion host is used later in the tutorial to connect to the "on-premises" virtual machine to test the private endpoint.
 You can proceed to the next steps when the virtual network is created.

 ## Create cloud virtual network